catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 name is specified, the CLI will perform a lookup for the name to find the ID.

-Alternatively you can use the ``--os-project-name`` and ``--os-project-id`` options to specify the project on each call.
+Alternatively you can use the ``--os-project-name`` and ``--os-project-id`` options to specify a project for an individual call.

 .. note::